-Energy cost savings were calculated by applying the TDV energy cost factors to the energy savings estimates that were derived using the methodology described in Section 4.2.4.
+Energy cost savings were calculated by applying the TDV energy cost factors to the energy savings estimates that were derived using the methodology described in Section 4.2.3.
 TDV is a normalized metric to calculate energy cost savings that accounts for the variable cost of electricity and natural gas for each hour of the year, along with how costs are expected to change over the period of analysis (30 years for residential measures and nonresidential envelope measures and 15 years for all other nonresidential measures).
-For this measure, proposed changes to nonresidential buildings are assessed over 30 years, including energy cost savings from the ApartmentHighRise prototype that is used to approximate savings from dormitories within the college building type, and the Statewide CASE Team used the high-rise mixed use multifamily prototype to explore the energy and energy cost savings associated with applying the code requirements to multifamily buildings.
-Thus, the 30year period of analysis was used in calculations using the high-rise mixed use prototype.
-The TDV cost impacts are presented in 2023 present value dollars and represent the energy cost savings realized over 15 years and 30 years as applicable.
+For this measure, proposed changes to nonresidential buildings are assessed over 15 years.
+The Statewide CASE Team used the high-rise mixed use multifamily prototype to explore the energy and energy cost savings associated with applying the code requirements to multifamily buildings.
+The TDV cost impacts are presented in 2023 present value dollars and represent the energy cost savings realized over 15 years.
 The savings from the apartment high rise and high-rise mixed use multifamily prototypes are presented per dwelling unit, while nonresidential savings and impacts are represented per square foot.

-The boiler and service water heating measures only apply to new construction, while the oxygen concentration measures apply to newly installed boilers.
-Commercial oxygen concentration would only apply to newly installed boilers in new construction.
-The energy cost savings from newly installed boilers in existing buildings for oxygen concentration are same for new construction for process boilers because the assumed rated boiler efficiency is the same for both applications, compliant with current code.
+The boiler and service water heating measures only apply to new construction, while the oxygen concentration measure apply to newly installed boilers.
+The energy cost savings from newly installed boilers in existing buildings for the process oxygen concentration submeasure are same for new construction because the assumed rated boiler efficiency is the same for both applications, compliant with current code.